Career Alternatives for Project Managers: Roles to Consider

 This blog breaks down alternatives based on what aspect of project management you enjoyed most, helping you choose a project management career path that feels intentional rather than random.

-If You Liked Coordinating and Organising: Become a Virtual Assistant
+If You Liked Coordinating and Organising: Virtual Assistant

 You can specialise as a: